Billy Reid (Canadian songwriter): Pancake Manor

 Reid created the children's music and educational YouTube series with Reb Stevenson.
-The first music video aired on YouTube on July 23, 2011, and as of Nov 2021, the show is in its tenth season.
-The YouTube channel has over 1.8 billion video views and over 2.6 million subscribers.
+The first music video aired on YouTube on July 23, 2011, and as of Oct 2025, the show is in its fourteenth season.
+The YouTube channel has over 3.3 billion video views and over 3.2 million subscribers.
 In 2013 Stevenson revealed in a television interview that the puppets were actually designed by Reid a few years before he knew they would be used for a children's show.

 In 2012, YouTube selected Pancake Manor, along with 100 other creators to produce original Olympics-themed clips for its Live in London promotion.

 In 2013, YouTube again invited Pancake Manor to create a video celebrating geek culture.
-Their video was about the seven planets of our solar system.
+Their video was about the eight planets of the Solar System.

 In 2020, Pancake Manor signed with children's entertainment company Moonbug Entertainment.
 Pancake Manor has since been featured alongside other Moonbug brands including CocoMelon and Blippi.

+In 2024, Pancake Manor created a fully animated seven minute episode with Smiley Guy Studios in Toronto Canada, produced in participation with the Canadian Media Fund.
+The episode features new characters such as "Grandmama" and "Pop-Pop" as well a baby seagull named "Marshmallow".